-A lonely doctor who once occupied an unusual lakeside home begins exchanging love letters with its former resident, a frustrated architect.
+A lonely doctor, who once occupied an unusual lakeside house, begins exchanging love letters with its former resident, a frustrated architect.
 They must try to unravel the mystery behind their extraordinary romance before it's too late.

 When two people "connect" the bond between them can be so pure and simple as to stir hearts in heaven.
 When they connect in all the right places at all the wrong times, heaven weeps for broken hearts.
 To heal these broken hearts, heaven breaks time.
 Written by

 158 of 175 people found this review helpful.

 Was this review helpful to you?